 |Growth Quiz or assignment created as part of a Unit||Comparison to the student's performance on the original Quiz or Unit Diagnostic on which the Growth Quiz or assignment is based|

 When you create a Practice, a Quiz, or a Unit Diagnostic, you'll see students' Mastery data.
 The Mastery levels are "Beginning," "Midway," "Approaching," and "Mastered."

-When you create a Growth Quiz, you'll see the students' performance on the original Quiz or original Unit Diagnostic on which your Growth Quiz is based.
+When you create a Growth Quiz or assignment created as part of a Unit, you'll see the students' performance on the original Quiz or original Unit Diagnostic on which your Growth Quiz is based.
 The Performance levels are "Below Basic," "Basic," "Proficient," and "Advanced."